raedaltaki/README-generator/README.md

   ## Description

-  the project helps creating README.md file to your project
+The project helps creating README.md file for your project

   ## Table of Contents